Joel Skinner: Major league playing career

-Originally drafted by the Pittsburgh Pirates, Skinner was traded to the Chicago White Sox in 1983.
+Skinner was drafted by the Pittsburgh Pirates in the 37th round (842nd overall) of the 1979 Major League Baseball draft.
+He played two minor league seasons in the Pirates organization before he was acquired by the Chicago White Sox on February 2, 1982.

+Skinner made his major league debut on June 12, 1983 against the Oakland Athletics, appearing as a defensive replacement at catcher in the ninth inning.
+He also recorded his first career at bat in the game, grounding out to pitcher Mike Warren in the 10th inning.
 After brief call-ups to the majors over the next three years, Skinner was slated to start 1986 with the White Sox.

 New general manager Hawk Harrelson had taken a liking to Skinner, and decided to make him the starting catcher in place of Carlton Fisk.
 This made some sense on paper; Fisk was 38 years old, and conventional wisdom then as now held that catchers at that age don't have many years left.
 Harrelson wanted to have Fisk's successor in place when Fisk retired.
 To ease the transition, Fisk was moved to left field.
 The move backfired when Skinner batted only .171 in April.
 On May 10, Fisk became the regular catcher, and Skinner only made 25 more starts behind the plate before being traded to the New York Yankees on July 30.

-Skinner's career never really recovered after that.
-He bounced between the majors and minors with the Yankees and Cleveland Indians until his retirement in 1994.
+After the trade to the New York, Skinner bounced between the majors and minors with the Yankees and Cleveland Indians until he retired as a player on May 18, 1994.
+The Indians immediately named him a minor league instructor upon his retirement.